 Required Background Investigation:

-Background investigations that can take two – three months to process will be conducted on applicants who have successfully interviewed for the internship and wish to pursue placement.
+Background investigations that can take three - four months to process will be conducted on applicants who have successfully interviewed for the internship and wish to pursue placement.

 The following documents will be completed by qualified applicants during the background investigation: